dotnet/docs/docs/fsharp/fsharp-language-reference/parameters-and-arguments.md

 ## Parameter Patterns
 Parameters supplied to functions and methods are, in general, patterns separated by spaces.
-This means that, in principle, any of the patterns described in [Match Expressions &#40;F&#35;&#41;](Match-Expressions-%5BFSharp%5D.md) can be used in a parameter list for a function or member.
+This means that, in principle, any of the patterns described in [Match Expressions](match-expressions.md) can be used in a parameter list for a function or member.

 Methods usually use the tuple form of passing arguments.
 This achieves a clearer result from the perspective of other .NET languages because the tuple form matches the way arguments are passed in .NET methods.